 Time Diversification and the Long Run Behaviour of Returns

 We begin by examining the time-series behaviour of equity and bond indices for the last century for 13 countries, particularly focussing on the returns-volatility-holding period relations as a precursor to understanding the behaviour of portfolio returns, including target date /glidepath portfolio strategies versus ‘constant weight’ portfolio strategies.
-We extract values for stock return, bond returns and inflation for thirteen countries from the Jorda-Shularick-Taylor Macrohistory Database of which sources include Jorda et al (2017, 2019).
+We extract values for stock return, bond returns and inflation for the 13 countries from the Jorda-Shularick-Taylor Macrohistory Database of which sources include Jorda et al (2017, 2019).
 The countries in our sample are Australia, Belgium, Denmark, Finland, France, Italy, Netherlands, Norway, Portugal, Sweden, Switzerland, United Kingdom and United States.
 Data runs from 1926 to 2020, inclusive, in order to maximise the number of countries which have complete information available and also to provide comparison with more reliable US bond returns.
-Reichenstein and Dorsett (1995) make the point that prior to 1926 US debt markets were substantially different with the federal government being small and that Treasury securities as currently known did not exist.
 Bessembinder et al (2024) raise questions about the reliability of stock return data for US in the 19th Century.
 The choice of this start date is therefore the result of a balance in arguments between a desire to extend the sample period in size as much as possible with an appreciation that economic structures have changed over time and our analysis should, as much as possible, take place using a common structure.
 All values reported throughout this paper are in real, price inflation adjusted terms and in local currency.

 Table 1 reports summary returns for stocks, bonds and the typical mixed portfolio of 60% stocks and 40% bonds.
 Most countries conform to the traditional narrative of stocks having a higher return than bonds although Portugal is an outlier here with a fixed income return of around 1.4% greater than stocks.
 Typically, the 60-40 portfolios have a slightly lower return than stocks-only but considerably more than bonds.
-In the cases of Belgium and France, the 60-40 mix had a higher return than either of the actual individual asset classes.
+In the cases of Belgium and France, the 60-40 mix had a higher geometric average .rturn than either of the actual individual asset classes

 The time diversification literature challenges the wisdom of studying the relationship between return and risk, as measured by volatility, over relatively short periods such as monthly or annual observations and extrapolating this over much longer time frames.
 Many investors accumulate wealth over several decades and, if choosing to eschew an annuity purchase, remain participants in risky assets during the decumulation phase too.
 To this extent, the volatility they experience should perhaps be analysed over longer epochs than just a few months.